svn2github/oobash/0.39.3/docs/ReadMe.txt

 Will only work if shell is not interactive (script).
 You can see an example script using "decorators" in the docs/examples directory.
 __decoratorCheck calls the "decorators" and returns the sum of all decorator return values.
-Available "decorators" at the moment: @calling @timestamp @deprecated Decorators use stderr for echos, because the framework communication is on stdout.
+Available "decorators" at the moment: @calling @timestamp @deprecated @runtime Decorators use stderr for echos, because the framework communication is on stdout.
 If you want to create an own decorator function: Do NOT use a framework command (e.g. System.out.println) in this decorator function!